 - Aqualand El Arenal waterpark.

-5/5 Mahón: a perfect small city for island breaks this Easter
+5/5 Mahón: a perfect island city for Easter breaks in Spain

 Menorca in the Balearic islands is famous for sheltered coves, quaint seaside towns and its colourful capital, Mahón.
 Even cruise passengers, who just get a glimpse of this little city from the harbour have been know to fall in love instantly.
-Give it a little longer and you’ll discover why families holiday here again and again.
+Give it a little longer and you’ll soon see why we’re recommending it as one of our Easter breaks in Spain.

 Why kids love Mahon at Easter?